Default Folder X 6.0: A tour of what’s new

 Using the up and down arrow keys or hitting Command+number key selects a result in the list.
 Command+1 selects the first, Command+2 the second, etc.

-Searching Folders: When a folder is selected in the results, hitting the right arrow key starts a search within that folder.
+Searching Folders: When a folder is selected in the results, hitting the right arrow key or the ‘>’ button starts a search within that folder.
 The left arrow key goes back to where you came from, either the parent folder or the overall search results.

-Narrowing Your Search: Clicking on the button at the top left lets you limit the search to particular types of items.
+Narrowing Your Search: Clicking on the button to the left of the search field lets you limit the search to particular types of items.
 Note that there are keyboard shortcuts for all of them so you don’t have to take your hands off the keyboard.

 If you search specifically for applications, Default Folder X will also search for apps in the standard Applications folders rather than just showing recently used apps – because I personally use Default Folder X as my go-to app launcher 😁